-Policy Plan Overlay Zoning District No. PP-15-01, attached hereto as Exhibit A, is established.
+Policy Plan Overlay Zoning District No. PP-15-01, and as amended on June 27, 2017 by the Board of Supervisors is established and attached hereto as Exhibit A,

 SECTION II

 Zoning Map 11-N, referenced in Section 28.11 of Chapter 28 of the Solano County Code, is amended as illustrated in Exhibit B attached to this ordinance, to rezone certain property to the Exclusive Agricultural A-20 zoning district and apply Policy Plan PP-15-01 overlay zoning to the property.